 - Bluetooth enabled

 - Can store unlimited readings when used with the app

-- Suitable for larger arms since the cuff extends from circumferences of 9 to 17 inches
+- Suitable for larger arms since the cuff extends from circumferences of 9-17 inches

 How to choose a blood pressure monitor for home use